 On some occasions, we process your personal data with your consent, for example, when you agree to receive our newsletter or to deal with your enquiries.

-On other occasions, we process your personal data when we need to do this in order to fulfil a contract with you, such as granting you access to our online services.
+On other occasions, we process your personal data when we need to do this in order to fulfill a contract with you, such as granting you access to our online services.

 We also process your personal data when it is in our legitimate interests to do this and when these interests are not overridden by your data protection rights.
 For example, we may process your personal data in our legitimate interests to ensure that our Website and services are provided efficiently and in an user-friendly and personalized manner taking into account user feedback, data and profiles, unless consent is required for any such processing under applicable law.
 We will process personal data to ensure the security of our business and the information of our users, and to ensure the proper and efficient administration of our business.
 You may contact us for further information.